Skatterbrainz/sktools/README.md

 Terms of use are described in the license document included with the module.
 There are NO warranties of any kind whatsoever for this product/service/project.
 USE AT YOUR OWN RISK.
 Never operate in a production environment without thorough testing and validation.

+# Technical Support

+There is no official support provided with this product/project, however, feedback is ALWAYS welcome.
+Please submit comments, suggestions, and bug reports, using the "Issues" feature for the sktools GitHub repository at https://github.com/Skatterbrainz/sktools/issues.
+Enhancement requests will be reviewed to determine feasibility and responded to accordingly.
+If your enhancement request is approved and implemented, your name will be associated with it in the application.